 Housing Element statutes provide for the use of "default densities" to assess affordability when evaluating the adequacy of sites to address the affordability targets established by the RHNA.
 Based on its population and location within Los Angeles County, Sierra Madre falls within the default density of a minimum 20 units per acre for providing sites affordable to very low and low income households.
-The City is in the process of developing two new multi-family zoning categories for the rezone sites which meet this minimum default density: R-3-20 will provide for densities of 20-24 units/acre, and R-3-30 will provide for densities of 30-34 units per acre.
-The City intends to adopt the new zoning designations and rezoning of the designated properties by mid-2022.
+The City has developed two new multi-family zoning categories for the rezone sites which meet this minimum default density: R-3-20 will provide for densities of 20-24 units/acre, and R-3-30 will provide for densities of 30-34 units per acre.
+On March 22, 2022, the City Council adopted the new zoning designations and rezoned the designated properties accordingly.